STAGING YOUR HOME TO SELL

 Everything must be spotless, including floors, walls, drapes and windows.

 Remove a lot of furniture and knickknacks.
 In some cases, a few new pieces of furniture can be brought in, but not too many because it can create a sterile look.
 The way you live in your home and the way we market and sell your home are two different things.

 Paint the house and have carpets, countertops and cabinets in the latest styles and colors.
 If you don’t have shutters, consider installing them.
-A nice touch is placing a cone-shaped shrubs around the door or bringing some of the outdoors in by putting tree cuttings or dried flowers in vases.
+One of her favorite touches is placing cone-shaped shrubs around the door.
+Another trick is to bring some of the outdoors in by putting tree cuttings or dried flowers in vases.